2 June 2022

 If you have recently started hearing an echo of your own voice: the problem is probably caused by somebody else’s iPad.
 If it happens all evening, it is probably your partner’s iPad.
 If it only happens at some tables, it is probably an opponent’s iPad.
 There is a solution.
 The solution has to be applied to the iPad.
 Please ask the iPad user to look at this page, or to contact RealBridge via support@realbridge.online

 If your iPad is newer than that, your iPad is not causing the echo problem.
+If you have iOS 15.6 or later, your iPad is not causing the echo problem.

 You will need a headset that has a standard 3.5mm audio jack (or anything else that has one of these jacks).
 That is, the type of plug that has a single circular pin, with a few black stripes on it, like this: